jwdietrich21/puma-repository/puma-repository-code/trunk/HL7 support/readme.txt

 License

 Files of the PUMA repository are licensed with a BSD license.
 This facilitates their usage in both free open source software and commercial applications.
+See the file "license.txt" for detailled information.

 J. W. Dietrich